P4o1o/Dysdera/README.md

 # Dysdera Web Crawler
-this is a simple asynchronous web crawler implementation.
+### this is a simple asynchronous web crawler implementation.

-it uses:
+#### it uses:

-  MongoDB for saving data
+  MongoDB for saving data (or in alternative a Json file for testing)

-and some python packages:
+#### and some python packages:

+  * motor to interact with MongoDB,
+  * json and aiofiles for saving in Json file
-  motor to intercact with MongoDB, asyncio for the asynchronous logic, aiohttp for http managing, lxml for the html parsing, brotli for http response compression, pytz and python-dateutil for more precise datetime management, chardet for encodin detection
+  * asyncio for the asynchronous logic,
+  * aiohttp for http managing,
+  * lxml for the html parsing,
+  * brotli for http response compression,
+  * pytz and python-dateutil for more precise datetime management,
+  * chardet for encodin detection
+#

+#### files structure:

-in dysdera.py there's the logic of the crawler,
++ dysdera.py contains the logic of the crawler,

-in extractors.py the logic of the extractors,
++ extractors.py contains the logic of the extractors,

-in policy.py is defined the structure of the crawler policy,
++ policy.py contains the structure of the crawler policy,

-in selectionpolicy.py some selection policy
++ selectionpolicy.py some selection policy

-in web.py the logic for manage webpages and more,
++ web.py the logic for manage webpages and more,

-in parser.py the needed parser
++ parser.py the necessary parser

-and in logger.py the logic for the logs
++ logger.py the logic for the logs